A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Misuse alert: One hears some folks with superficial minds say "Einstein showed that everything is relative."
 In fact, special relativity shows that only certain measurable things are relative, but in a precisely and mathematically specific way, and other things are, not relative, for all observers agree on them.Relative uncertainty.
 The uncertainty in a quantity compared to the quantity itself, expressed as a ratio of the absolute uncertainty to the size of the quantity.
 It may also be expressed as a percent uncertainty.
 The relative uncertainty is dimensionless and unitless.
 See: absolute uncertainty.

 Rigid body.
 A material body that retains a constant shape, as distinguished from liquid and gasseous materials that conform to the shape of their containers.
-Classical mechanics textbooks have a chapter on the mechanics of perfectly rigid bodies, but may fail to define what they are.
+Classical mechanics textbooks have a chapter on the mechanics of rigid bodies, but may fail to define what they are.
 If one thinks about it, one must conclude that there's no such thing as a perfectly rigid body.
 All bodies are compressible because of the inherent atomic structure of materials.
 Even if you look at purely classical phenomena, such as the collision of two billiard balls, the observed physics couldn't happen if the bodies were perfectly rigid.
 (The forces at impact would have to be infinite.)
-The "rigid body" assumption is a mathematical convenience that is useful and gives correct results for many important phenomena, much as it is sometimes useful to analyze systems by assuming that friction is negligible.
+The "rigid body" assumption is a mathematical convenience that is useful and gives correct results for many important phenomena where elastic effects are negligible, much as it is sometimes useful to analyze systems by assuming that friction is negligible.

 Scale-limited.
 A measuring instrument is said to be scale-limited if the experimental uncertainty in that instrument is smaller than the smallest division readable on its scale.
 The estimated experimental uncertainty is then taken to be half the smallest readable increment on its scale.